-A standard court certified by the World Squash Federation (WSF) is 21'0" wide x 32'0" long.
-Even though the court height needs to be a minimum of 18'6" high, many projects will elect to stop the panels at the play line heights and finish above these areas with sheetrock.
-With the exception of any glass in the court, the playing surfaces of the court are made of wood in order to provide uniformity to ball rebound and play.
-The squash courts are designed for heavy use with pre-fabricated materials and provide a cost efficient and professional system as approved by the WSF.
+A court certified by the World Squash Federation (WSF) is 21’0″ wide x 32’0″ long.
+Even though the court height needs to be a minimum of 18’6″ high, many projects will elect to stop the panels at the play line heights and finish above these areas with drywall.
+With the exception of any glass in the court, the playing surfaces of the court are made of wood.
+The finished wood surface provides uniformity for ball rebound and play.
+Our squash courts are designed for heavy use with pre-finished panels which provide a cost efficient and professional system approved by the WSF.
 Unlike plaster systems, our panels never chip or crack and never need to be painted.

-The 4'0" x 8'0" tongue and groove panels are built around a .050" thick laminate on both sides of the particle board core - this is the thickest laminate available for court use.
-The sandwich-type construction gives the panel the structural stability needed for play and is stronger and more durable than other systems.
+The 4’0″ x 8’0″ tongue and groove panels are built with a .050″ thick laminate; this is the thickest laminate available for court use.
+The high density core and surface gives the panel the structural stability needed for squash play.
+Our panel system is stronger and more durable than other systems.
 The playing surface of the panel is a white velvet finish used essentially for aesthetics and proper ball reaction.
-The panels are machined to our exact specifications with tolerances of ±1/32".
+The panels are machined to our exact specifications with tolerances of ±1/32″.

-The panels for a WSF certified squash court are 1-1/8" thick on all walls.
+The panels for a WSF certified squash court are 1-1/8″ thick on all walls.
 Typical squash courts stop the panels at the playing lines at the front and side walls, but if you want the panels to extend up to the ceiling or if you want panels on the ceiling, that is not a problem.
-The tongue and groove panels are faced with a plastic laminate that resists damage during play.
-Racquet and ball marks can be easily wiped clean with a household detergent.
+Racquet and ball marks can be easily wiped clean with common household cleaners.

-The panels are glued and screwed into place directly to the structural "C" studs that allow the walls to be totally self supporting.
-Typical court framing consists of 18 gauge galvanized steel with varying sizes of 4" or 6" studs depending on the location and design of courts.
+Typical court framing consists of 18 or 16 gauge galvanized steel with varying sizes of 4″ to 6″ depending on the location and design of courts.
 Wood framing is also acceptable as long as the framing is straight and plumb and does not twist or bow.
-It is recommended to install a layer of plywood or sheetrock behind the front wall panels at a minimum.
-If the panels are stopping at the play lines, many certified squash courts will install a layer of sheetrock behind the panels from floor to ceiling not only to help the walls feel more dense but to also provide a finished surface and boundary area about the play lines.
+It is recommended to install a layer of drywall or plywood at least behind the front wall panels (ideally at all paneled walls).
+If the panels are stopping at the play lines, many certified squash courts will install drywall behind the panels from floor to ceiling – not only to help the walls feel more dense, but to also provide a finished surface and visible boundary area above the play lines.